Small Fast Multi-Use Hydrogen Fuel Cell Harbor Craft

 Affordability

-Reduced cost of hydrogen through increased demand from small marine vessels
+Reduced cost of hydrogen through increased demand from small marine vessels and reduced capital cost for hydrogen infrastructure in mobile and remote applications.

 Key Project Members